floydianlou/NedsBayouStreaming/README.md

 > All songs use the same track as to not violate any copyright laws.
 I used an instrumental version of [Heavydirtysoul by Twenty One Pilots](https://www.youtube.com/watch?v=lzXRdS9cynQ) which I found for free on multiple Reddit threads and online.

+## WEBSITE FUNCTIONALITIES
+**Ned's Bayou** offers the following functionalities, listed in no particular order:

+-